 Widely known as a tough sport, soccer was once known as a gentleman’s game.
-The competitiveness of the game has increased over the years, making it more dangerous.
+The game’s competitiveness has increased over the years, making it more dangerous.

-Many players have died over the years playing the game of soccer – some as a result of what happened on the field.
+Many players have died over the years playing the game of soccer – some due to what happened on the field.

 Terminal Velocity of a Soccer Ball

 A soccer ball can be a dangerous object when struck due to its weight and mass.
 With only the air to slow the ball down, a soccer ball can reach a force that can cause serious damage.